balder-dev/balder/doc/source/basics/scenarios.rst

 :class:`Feature` subclass of our :ref:`Setups` later.

 .. note::
-    In some cases it can be useful to provide a implementation in the Scenario-:class:`Feature` implementation too.
+    In some cases it can be useful to provide a implementation in the scenario-feature implementation too.
     You can find more details about that in the :ref:`Features section <Features>`.

 Use the features and write tests